clement-lee/crandep/cran-comments.md

-This is a resubmission of version 0.1.0, which also fixes the ERROR in last released version's CRAN status - see `checking examples ...
-NOTE / ERROR` below.
+This is a first submission of version 0.1.1, with no ERRORs or WARNINGs, and possible NOTEs are explained below.

 ## checking CRAN incoming feasibility ...
 NOTE

-- The invalid file URIs in NEWS.md are now removed.

 - Regarding the NOTE below (between the two lines of equal signs), the URL concerned is for the list of all packages instead of 1 individual package, and therefore the canonical form is not possible.
 Also, in the first file where this URL is found, no changes have been made since the previous version.